Rallanvila/Rallanvila/README.md

 ## 🥇 Acheivments:
 * Wrote first line of code in Nov 2020, hired as FT Developer in June 2021 at Naval Systems Inc.
-* First blog post **Hired Imposter's Secrets => (Be an Imposter)** was featured on Hashnode.dev and Daily.dev with over 1000 viws and 100 reactions in the first week.
+* My first blog post **Hired Imposter's Secrets => (Be an Imposter)** was featured on Hashnode.dev and Daily.dev with over 1000 viws and 100 reactions in the first week.
 <!--
 **Rallanvila/Rallanvila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.